microsoft/DynamicTelemetry/docs/docs/Demos.HighLevel.Overview.md

 4. At the [point of ingestion](./Architecture.Components.Observer.External.OffBox.document.md)

-The Processor section of this document expands upon these four different insertion points more thoroughly but in short each of them have benefits and costs and while functionally similar some care needs to be taken to make sure the correct one is chosen.
+The Processor section of this document expands upon these four different insertion points more thoroughly, but in short, each installation point have capability, cost, and benefit tradeoffs.

 ![](../orig_media/Architecture.Boxes.Yes.DynamicTelemetry.drawio.png){width="5.5in"
 height="2.185044838145232in"}

 ### Capabilities of Dynamic Telemetry

-With a basic understanding of where architecturally dynamic telemetry can be inserted into the open telemetry pipeline it\'s important to understand the types of operations that dynamic telemetry can offer.
+With a basic understanding of where architecturally Dynamic Telemetry can be inserted into the Open Telemetry pipeline it\'s important to understand the types of operations that Dynamic Telemetry can offer.

 1. Dropping Logs or Metrics